Bethenia Owens-Adair: Early education

 In 1858, when Owens was 18-years old, she returned to school.
-During the early period of her life, Owens was unable to attend official schooling.
+During childhood, Owens had been unable to attend official schooling.
 The family did host a traveling teacher, Mr. Beaufort, for several months where she learned basic literacy skills.
 Besides taking part in Beaufort's three month long primary school course though, her education was limited.
 Due to this long break in her education, she was required to attend primary school alongside young children.
-Despite being significantly older than her classmates, being previously married, and having a child, she was determined to learn and become educated.
-Frustrated by being unable to read, write, and provide for herself and her son, Owens became an ambitious student.
-Owens, being a single mother after her divorce with Hill was in a unique situation, and rather than have her parents support her, she chose to study to support herself.
+Frustrated by her inability to read, write, and financially provide for herself and her son, Owens became an ambitious student.
 After completing the beginning courses, she continued her education in Astoria with her son and nephew, Frank.
 Upon finishing these classes, Owens had accumulated roughly eight years of schooling.